| Copter Ridge Mountain/Rock |

 Round-trip mileage for this route is approximately 10 miles with 3,000 feet of gain.

-Note that, as of this writing, Dawson Saddle is not accessible by vehicle because SR2 is closed between Islip Saddle and Vincent Gap.
+Note that, during the winter, SR2 is generally closed between Islip Saddle and Vincent Gap.
 However, one can park at Islip Saddle and hike along SR2 about 4.5 miles to reach Dawson Saddle.

 Take the SR 2 exit from the 210 freeway in La Canada and drive north 39.5 miles to Islip Saddle.
 There is a large paved parking area on the north side of the road.